 National Health Mission was launched by the Government of India with the objective of addressing India’s malnutrition crisis.
 This mission subsumed 2 other malnutrition missions that already existed with the aim of targeting rural population and urban population.
-This mission was launched in the year 2013.
-This mission is implemented by the Ministry of Health and Family Welfare.
+This mission was launched in the year 2013 and is implemented by the Ministry of Health and Family Welfare.
+This article covers the 4 Main components of the mission, major objectives, goals, major initiatives and some of the successes of the National Health Mission.

 For more information on UPSC Exam, check the given link IAS Exam